Choosing the Right Support Team

 If your child or family member has recently received an autism diagnosis, you may be navigating a lot of new information, including options like ABA services.
 As a neurodivergent BCBA, I believe that support should honor neurodivergent identities, prioritize autonomy, and center lived experience.
 This page shares information about ABA’s history, current practices, and diverse perspectives to help you make informed, values-aligned decisions when choosing providers for your family.

-Finding a team that is collaborative; working alongside speech-language pathologists, educators, family members, and other professionals is essential to ensure the individual receives consistent, holistic support across all areas of their life.
+Finding a team that is collaborative; working alongside other service providers, educators, and family members is essential to ensure the individual receives consistent, holistic support across all areas of their life.

 This summary of the Autism Society of America’s 2023 ABA resource helps families better understand Applied Behavior Analysis (ABA)—its history, current use, and the range of experiences in the autism community.
 It includes insights from autistic individuals, families, and professionals, along with red, yellow, and green flags to consider when choosing a provider.
 The resource also explores how certain practices can be harmful without transparency, trauma-informed care, or collaboration.
 It’s designed to support families in making confident, informed decisions.
 You can also access the blog post here